Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that conveys all necessary information without any superfluous words.
+The description is a single sentence that clearly conveys the tool's action and effect without any superfluous words.
+It is appropriately sized and front-loaded with the key purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.